waifuai/paraphrase-human-sentence-classifier/README.md

-# Human vs. Machine Sentence Classifier (Google GenAI SDK and OpenRouter)
+# Human vs. Machine Sentence Classifier (OpenRouter default; Google GenAI optional)

-This project classifies whether a sentence is human-generated or machine-generated using the Google GenAI SDK, and can alternatively use OpenRouter.
+This project classifies whether a sentence is human-generated or machine-generated using OpenRouter by default, and can alternatively use the Google GenAI SDK.

 ## Overview

 The classifier sends sentences to a specified provider:
+- OpenRouter via HTTPS (default model: `openrouter/horizon-beta`)
 - Google Gemini via the Google GenAI SDK (default model: `gemini-2.5-pro`)
-- OpenRouter via HTTPS (default model: `openrouter/horizon-beta`)

 A carefully crafted prompt instructs the model to return '1' for human-written text and '0' for machine-generated text.
 The project includes scripts for evaluation and basic data handling.